ervandogan12/GOT_HYF_ASSIGN/README.md

-# HYF-Application-Assignment
+# Web Application-HYF ASSIGNMENT
-A web page that I developed for the assignment during the HYF application.
+A web application which  developed by me for the assignment of the HYF Task.